nexisdev/Live-Recorder-and-Transcriber/README.md

 Contributing
 Feel free to fork and submit pull requests for improvements, such as adding email notifications or multi-user support.
 License
-This project is licensed under the MIT License.
-See LICENSE file for details (create one if needed).
+This project is licensed under the MIT License - see the LICENSE file for details.
 Acknowledgments
 	•	Built with open-source tools: TikTokLive, Streamlink, Whisper, Google API Client.
 	•	Inspired by needs for content archiving and analysis.

-requirements.txt
-TikTokLive
-streamlink
-whisper-timestamped
-python-docx
-pandas
-google-api-python-client
-google-auth
-google-auth-oauthlib
-torch
-torchaudio